 Kanchenjunga Trekking is one of the most gorgeous trekking trails in Nepal.
 The trek takes you to one of the peak massifs in the world, Mt.
 Kanchenjunga.
 Kanchenjunga means ‘Five Treasures of the Great Snow’ in the Tibetan language.
 They denote the five summits that makeup Kanchenjunga range.
 Kanchenjunga Trekking is an unspoiled trekking trail in eastern Nepal.
 It is a restricted trekking territory.
 You must trek with a local guide and at least 2 trekkers.
-This is the most follow rule set by the Government of Nepal.
+This is the most followed rule set by the Government of Nepal.

 The trail to the Kanchenjunga Base Camp trek is less crowded.
 The trek plunders the trekkers with a unique insight into the remote part of Eastern Nepal.
-Also, you can observer the rural lifestyles in the region.
+Also, you can observe the rural lifestyles in the region.
 Trekking in Kanchenjunga tenders the most beautiful Himalayan scenery.
 You will perceive the best outlook of Mt.
 Kanchenjunga, Mt.
 Makalu, and Jahnu Himal.
 You will also see gigantic heights of Mt.
-Rothang and Kabru above a moraine on the Nepal-Sikkim border.
+Rohtang and Kabru above a moraine on the Nepal-Sikkim border.
 During the trail, you will see the regular changes in the landscape.
 The trek offers diversified flora and wildlife.
 On the trek, we will pass through the cosseted areas of the Kanchenjunga Conservation Area.
 We can observe numerous wildlife and birds like pheasant, dragon, snow leopard, black bear, red panda, etc.

 Trip Highlights of Kanchenjunga Trekking